Blockchain is coming your way

 Individual blockchain transactions are unique and identifiable.
 They cannot be copied and can only be transferred once.
 Transfers occur when a holder signs a transaction with a private digital key and records it on the shared ledger.
 The transactions can be seen, but not altered, by anyone on the network.
 [See Tip Sheet]

 “Blockchain is a technology that revolutionizes the transmission of information, creating a fundamentally different way of recording and verifying transactions where multiple computers widely dispersed across the planet execute an algorithm initiated by one of them but confirmed by them all through an answer that is held in the blockchain,” says Ross McGowan in BLG’s Vancouver office.
 “It’s very difficult to interfere in the process because someone trying to do that would have to get to all of the computers involved.”

 Because blockchain focuses on eliminating the middleman, it can create a vast decentralizing effect to which business may find it difficult to adjust.
-“Blockchain has none of the hierarchies that we have become accustomed to in government and business,” says Toronto-based Conrad Druzeta, co-head of Bennett Jones’ blockchain and fintech group.
+“Blockchain has none of the hierarchies that we have become accustomed to in government and business,” says Vancouver-based Conrad Druzeta, co-head of Bennett Jones’ blockchain and fintech group.
 “It requires a shift of thinking that replaces a central authority with a code of blockchain that will itself set the rules of the game.”